 There are a few limitations to our study based on the design of the NIS.
 We are not able to explicitly determine to priority of the patients in our cohort nor the time on the transplant waiting list.
 Given the use of acute circulatory support, we can assume that patients were status 1A prior to transplantation.
 As a retrospective cohort, we are not able to ascertain why acute circulatory support was initiated and the discussion around which modality of circulatory support was chosen.
 The lack of hemodynamic measures in the NIS means we cannot assess changes in patient’s clinical condition prior to transplant.
 Additionally, the NIS also only lists same hospitalization complications and mortality and does not have information of post-hospital follow-up.
 Given the increased length of stay and the high rates of complications while hospitalized, including increased acute renal failure, liver failure, respiratory failure, cardiac complications, and bleeding complications, it is likely these patients would have a more challenging post-hospitalization course.

-We also paradoxically found that pre-morbid conditions such as diabetes, hypertension, and chronic kidney disease were protective against post-transplant mortality and renal failure in multivariate analysis.
+We also paradoxically found that pre-morbid conditions such as diabetes, hypertension, and chronic kidney disease were protective against post-transplant mortality and renal failure in multivariable analysis.
 These findings likely represent contemporary changes in management and the limitations of the dataset, which does not contain hemodynamic data or contemporaneous data on end-organ function at time of implant.
 In the modern era, hemodialysis was more common post-transplant regardless of whether patients who received pre-transplant acute circulatory support, potentially suggesting changing availability and threshold to initiate hemodialysis over time rather than an increasing prevalence of kidney failure in transplant patients over time.
 While the number of comorbid conditions was associated with worse outcomes, certain pre-existing diagnoses were protective in the model.
 This could be a result of variability in the coding ICD9 codes.
 Going forward, it would be important to obtain hemodynamic data to better risk-stratify patients for better outcomes after transplantation.

 In conclusion, we found that overall morbidity and mortality after heart transplantation was increased in patients who received acute circulatory support, and though mortality rates were not significantly different in more recent years, the rates of complications increased over time in patients receiving acute circulatory support.
 If the use of acute circulatory support prior to heart transplantation continues to increase over time, further refinement of patient management and selection in those patients is required in order to improve outcomes.